 Debt Management Program

-- You’ll be required to pay off your debts in full.
+- You’ll be required to pay off your debts in full, usually over 2 years up to a maximum of 5 years.

 - You may be able to qualify for lower interest rates (keep in mind that your creditors may not agree to this).

-- If you’re debt professional is able to negotiate lower interest rates for you, you will save money on interest charges.
+- If you’re debt professional can negotiate lower interest rates for you, you will save money on interest charges.

 - You’ll make one affordable monthly payment through your DMP which will then be distributed to your creditors.